10 Top Stretches and Exercises to Improve Dance Flexibility

-Hold the stretch and then repeat on the other side.
+Hold this dancer stretches and then repeat on the other side.

 An area of deep stretching often overlooked by dancers is the arms.
-Most dancers focus on the legs but you will also need flexibility in the arms to complete many ballet positions.
+Most dancers focus on how to get flexible legs, but you will also need arm flexibility to complete many ballet positions.

 5. 90/90 Stretch

-This is another great stretch for dancers because it hits both hips at the same time.
+This is another great flexibility stretches for dancers because it hits both hips at the same time.
 Sit with your right knee bent at a 90-degree angle out in front of your body.
 Keep your foot flexed and your sole should be facing the left.

 Let your leg rest flat on the floor as you place your left knee to the left of your body.
 Bend the knee so that the foot faces behind you.
 Be sure to keep this foot flexed too.

 Try your best to keep your right glute on the floor and move the left glute as close to the floor as possible.
 This may not be possible if you have been dancing a lot and are super tight in your glutes or hips.

 Hold the stretch and repeat on the other side.

 Another one of flexibility stretches for dancers is to not sit crossed legged.
 Crossing your legs can lead to tight hips.
 Here is a stretch you can do if you do happen to sit cross-legged a lot.